theintrospectiveidiot/decision-tree-in-C/README.md

 ## P. S.

-it was fun fighting weird bugs while implementing this.
+it was fun fighting with weird bugs while implementing this.